 The Swiss authorities online

-Citizens from EU-27* states enjoy full freedom of movement.
+Citizens from EU-25*/EFTA** states enjoy full freedom of movement.
 This means that citizens of those countries are free to travel to Switzerland, and to live and work here.
-Since 1 January 2017, Croatian nationals have also benefited from the freedom of movement; however they are still subject to transitional provisions (see the section on Croatia below).

-You do not require authorisation for short-term employmentof up to three months or 90 days per calendar year.
-Your Swiss employer is nonetheless required to register your employment using the electronic notification procedure.
-The notification must be made no later than the day before you start work.
+Citizens from EU-25/EFTA states do not require authorisation for short-term employment up to three months or 90 days per calendar year.
+However, the future Swiss employer is required to register the employment using the electronic reporting procedure.
+The report must be submitted at least one day before employment is due to begin.

-For employment lasting longer than three months, a residence permit is required.
+For employment lasting longer than three months, EU-25/EFTA citizens require a residence permit.
 Register with the communal authorities in the place you reside before taking up work.
 You will be required to present a:

 For non self-employed you will also need a: